William Goebel

 William Justus Goebel (January 4, 1856 – February 3, 1900) was an American Democratic politician who served as the 34th governor of Kentucky for four days, having been sworn in on his deathbed a day after being shot by an assassin.
-Goebel remains the only state governor in the United States to ever be assassinated while in office.
+Goebel is the only sitting state governor in United States history to die by assassination.

 Goebel was born to Wilhelm and Augusta Goebel (née Groenkle), German immigrants from Hanover.
 He studied at the Hollingsworth Business College in the mid-1870s and became an apprentice at John W. Stevenson's law firm.
-While Goebel lacked the social qualities like public speaking that were common to politicians, various authors referred to him as an intellectual man.
+While Goebel lacked the social qualities like public speaking that are common with politicians, various authors referred to him as an intellectual man.
 He served in the Kentucky Senate, campaigning for populist causes like railroad regulation, which won him many allies and supporters.

 In 1895, Goebel engaged in a duel with John Lawrence Sandford, a former Confederate general staff officer turned cashier.
 According to the witnesses, both men then drew their pistols, but no one was sure who fired first.
 Sandford was killed; Goebel pleaded self-defense and was acquitted.

 During the 1899 Kentucky gubernatorial election, Goebel divided his party with his political tactics to win the nomination for governorship at a time when Kentucky Republicans were gaining strength, having elected the party's first governor four years previously.
 These dynamics led to a close contest between Goebel and William S. Taylor.
-In the politically chaotic climate that resulted, Goebel won the election, but was assassinated and died after three days in office.
+In the politically chaotic climate that resulted, Goebel was declared as having won the election, but was assassinated and died after three days in office.
 Everyone charged in connection with the murder was either acquitted or eventually pardoned, and the identity of his assassin remains unknown.

 Early life

 Heritage and career

-Wilhelm Justus Goebel was born January 4, 1856 to Wilhelm and Augusta Goebel (née Groenkle)—immigrants from Hanover, Germany—in Pennsylvania.
+Wilhelm Justus Goebel was born January 4, 1856, to Wilhelm and Augusta Goebel (née Groenkle)—immigrants from Hanover, Germany—in Pennsylvania.
 The eldest of four children, he was two months premature and weighed less than 3 lb.
-His father served as a private in Company B, 82nd Pennsylvania Infantry Regiment during the American Civil War, and Goebel's mother raised her children alone, teaching them much about their German heritage.
+His father served as a private in Company B, 82nd Pennsylvania Infantry Regiment, during the American Civil War, and Goebel's mother raised her children alone, teaching them much about their German heritage.
 Wilhelm spoke German until the age of six, but he embraced American culture, adopting the English spelling of his name as "William".

 After being discharged from the army in 1863, Goebel's father moved his family to Covington, Kentucky.
 Goebel attended school in Covington and was then apprenticed to a jeweler in Cincinnati, Ohio.
 After a brief time at Hollingsworth Business College in mid 1870s, he became an apprentice in the law firm of John W. Stevenson, who had served as governor of Kentucky from 1867 to 1871.
 Goebel eventually became Stevenson's partner and executor of his estate.
 Goebel graduated from Cincinnati Law School in 1877, and enrolled at the Kenyon College in Gambier, Ohio, before joining the practice of Kentucky state representative John G. Carlisle.
 He then rejoined Stevenson in Covington in 1883, after the death of Stevenson's previous partner.